How To Shock a Pool

 Rain & Thunderstorms: During storms, your pool is likely to be contaminated by rain water, dust, and other debris.
 Shocking after severe weather will help clean up after Mother Nature.

-Opening & Closing: When opening your pool, it's recommended that you shock your pool after balancing the other chemicals.
+Opening & Closing: When opening your pool, it's recommended that you shock it after balancing the other chemicals.
 This will oxidize the particles, kill bacteria, and clarify the water.
 When it's time to close your pool, shocking will help fight off contaminants over the long winter months.

 Algae Outbreaks: When algae appears in your pool, super-chlorination with powerful types of shock like Power Powder Pro or other variations of Cal-Hypo can often eliminate the problem.